fulco/BlueLinuxBastion/README.md

 - Logs script actions to a file for future reference and troubleshooting (default log file: `/var/log/userkiller.log`, can be changed with an optional argument)
 - Generates the `croncheck.sh` script and `cronline.txt` file for periodic system checks
 - Manages system services by displaying enabled and running services and allowing the user to selectively disable non-needed services
+- Logs processes and their associated executables before and after making changes

 ### croncheck.sh